Robin S.

 (with Ariel Pakes), July 2009, Economic Letters, 104(1): 13-16.

-(with Kate Ho), in preparation for More Equal by Design: Economic Design Responses to Inequality, eds.
+(with Kate Ho), 2016, More Equal by Design: Economic Design Responses to Inequality, eds.
 Scott Duke Kominers and Alex Teytelboym, Oxford University Press.

 May 2015, Emerging Trends in the Social and Behavioral Sciences, eds.
 Robert A. Scott and Stephen M. Kosslyn, Wiley.